 Fastest way to get started with Overclocked.
 This package bundles the mods with the recompiled version of Zero Hour.

 You are ready to rock!
-While the mods are pre-configured for a good experience out of the box, you might want to check the controls section before getting started.
+While everything is already configured for a good experience out of the box, you can run the Wizard from the game folder to change mod presets and rebind keyboard controls.

 Overclocked uses its own progression system.
-To carry a save from a previous version, copy overclocked-save.json from the old folder into the root of the new one.
+To carry a save from a previous version, copy overclocked-save.json from ./overclocked/saves.
 Note that saves might not always be compatible between versions.

 Start by switching your Steam Deck to Desktop Mode and navigating to this page with the installed browser.